crabnebula-dev/devtools/ARCHITECTURE.md

 - **`subscriber`**: This component plays a pivotal role as the `tracing` subscriber, continuously monitoring and collecting vital data from the ecosystem.

+## WebSocket

+In the design, channels serve as the backbone for efficient and immediate data transfer particularly when it comes to real-time broadcasting over WebSockets.

+One of the features of this approach is the absence of accumulators or buffers.
+Instead of stockpiling events, they're immediately broadcasted to all subscribers the moment they arrive.
+This is facilitated using Tokio's [broadcast](https://docs.rs/tokio/latest/tokio/sync/broadcast/index.html) channel.

+Events are dispatched to the channel **only if there's an active subscription**.
+This means there's no unnecessary buildup or accumulation of data in the channel if there are no listeners.
+This dynamic setup helps in keeping the data flow lean and efficient.
+When events are sent to the channel, they're immediately broadcasted to all subscribers via the WebSocket.
+This rapid dispatch mechanism ensures that data transfer is nearly instantaneous, maintaining the real-time nature of the protocol.

+While the current setup efficiently handles broadcasting without the need for an aggregator, there's still a provision to manage the broadcast channel's capacity.
+Benchmarking will be crucial to fine-tune this capacity to ensure optimal performance.
+Although, based on the current design and how events are funneled through the WebSocket channel, the necessity for an aggregator seems minimal.

 ## Data Flow

 ```mermaid